-Wayne Biddle was born in Baltimore and educated at Cornell, where he was an undergraduate in the school of electrical engineering and a graduate student in the English department’s master of fine arts program.
+Wayne Biddle was born in Baltimore, educated in the public schools and at Cornell, where he was an undergraduate in the School of Electrical Engineering and a graduate student in the English Department’s master of fine arts program.
 He has been a contributing editor at Harper’s Magazine, a reporter for The New York Times (where he shared a Pulitzer prize for writing about the “Star Wars” anti-missile system), and a visiting professor at the Technical University in Berlin.
 He has received fellowships and awards from the National Endowment for the Arts, the Smithsonian Institution, the Alicia Patterson Foundation, the American Medical Writers Association, the National Press Club, the Fine Arts Work Center in Provincetown, and the Newspaper Guild of New York.

 From 1998 until his retirement from the faculty in 2019, he taught at Johns Hopkins University in Baltimore.
 His courses included Science as a Social Activity, a study of the economic and political forces that influence science and technology; Nonfiction and Nonfact, an examination of the gray area between narrative nonfiction and fiction; American Autobiography, a survey of the genre from Benjamin Franklin to Malcolm X; Communicating Risk, about the social and psychological dimensions of technical risk assessment; Nonfiction in the Post-Factual Era, about political lying and disinformation; and Propaganda: from Blut und Boden to Post-Fact.
 In 2006 he started a course on reflective writing for students in the Johns Hopkins School of Medicine, the first such class in the school’s history.